pulumi/infrastructure-as-code-workshop/labs/azure/csharp/03-aci/README.md

 You need to change the value of the `DnsNameLabel` to some globally unique string.

-Now, declare a stack output called endpoint and set it to the `Fqdn` (fully-qualified domain name) property of the container group.
+Now, declare a stack output called `Endpoint` and set it to the `Fqdn` (fully-qualified domain name) property of the container group.

 ```csharp
 ...